cpacia/Subspace/README.md

 #####Users should be able to attach a private message for the recipient to the transaction.

-Currently, short memos can be attached to transactions, but they are publically visible for everyone to see.
+Currently, short memos can be attached to transactions, but they are publicly visible for everyone to see.
 By using an alternative channel we use can use the ‘memo’ field in the BIP70 payment message to attach private messages to transactions.

 #####An alternate communication channel would enable person-to-person payment requests.